KostasValeckas/PyLongslit/docs/combine_arcs.rst

 Parameter options
 ------------------

-The relevant parameters for the arc combinning procedure are (with example values):
+The relevant parameters for the arc combining procedure are (with example values):

 .. code::